Abstract

 • The instruction tuning of the model enables the induction of different behaviors in model responses with minimal changes in the prompt.

-• The template structure enables a clear analysis of a priori very broad properties of the model, like “list ending behavior,” using proxies such as the probability of outputting a hyphen after a list item, which clearly indicates that the list is about to continue.
+• The template structure enables a clear analysis of very broad properties of the model, like “list ending behavior,” using proxies such as the probability of outputting a hyphen after a list item, which clearly indicates that the list is about to continue.

 2.Data